ipfs/specs/UNIXFS.md

   The next three least significant bits represent `setuid`, `setgid` and the `sticky bit` All others are reserved for future use
 * `mtime` -- The modification time in seconds since the epoch.
 This defaults to the unix epoch if unspecified

-### Inheritance

-When traversing down through a UnixFSv1.5 directory, child entries without metadata fields will inherit those of their direct ascendants.

 ### Deduplication and inlining